afriha/Kubernetes-Terraform-Way/modules/10-AddOns/README.md

 This module deploys the coreDNS addon for Service Discovery in Kubernetes, and the Azure Disk CSI plugin for volumes provisioning with Azure Disk.

-K8S Dashboard is also added and can be access with a the token present on the admin-user service account.
+K8S Dashboard is also added and can be accessed with the token present on the admin-user service account.

 ## Main Vars